oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 .. note::

-    Use Oracle Client libraries 19.17, or later, or use Oracle Client 21c.
+    Use Oracle Client libraries 19.17 or later.
 They contain important bug fixes for using multiple wallets in the one process.

 .. _configurationprovider: